Alfred Krupa

-Alfred Krupa (Alfred Joseph Krūppa 22 July 1915 - 16 October 1989) was a prominent Yugoslavian and Croatian academic painter, inventor, sportsman and art teacher born in Mikolow now in Poland then in German Empire.
-Since 1943 he has lived in Croatia, Yugoslavia.
+Alfred Krupa (born Alfred Joseph Krūppa; 22 July 1915 – 16 October 1989) was a Polish-born Yugoslavian and Croatian academic painter, inventor, sportsman and art teacher.
+Born in Poland, he has lived in Croatia, Yugoslavia since 1943.

+Early life

+Krupa was born on 22 July 1915 in Mikołów in the German Empire (now in Poland).

 Resume

-Krupa, the former pupil of famous Polish painter Józef Mehoffer in Krakow (finished his study in 1937), appears in archives of the International Tracing Service as the registered victims of Nazi persecution.
-He was forced laborer deported to Germany, while his sister Hilgard Marie was burned alive at the furnace of the Auschwitz K.C. on 1 February 1944 at the age of 25.
+Krupa, the former pupil of Polish painter Józef Mehoffer in Kraków (finished his study in 1937), appears in archives of the International Tracing Service as the registered victims of Nazi persecution.
+He was a forced laborer deported to Germany, while his sister Hilgard Marie was burned alive at the furnace of the Auschwitz K.C. on 1 February 1944 at the age of 25.
 Alfred Krupa's ancestry include persons of German, Polish and Jewish origin (multiethnic Silesian family).